 The peer reviewers as a group have not formally commented or adopted any public comment.
-The outcome of Drs Dunn and Rao's further internal discussion will be captured in the subsequent revised report, the final draft.
-This initial draft presents BFA's findings and recommendations for the District's re-evaluation of the minimum flows and levels (MFLs) for Wekiva River, Wekiwa Springs, Rock Springs,

-Palm Springs, Sanlando Springs, Starbuck Springs, and Miami Springs; and MFLs determination for Little Wekiva River.
+The outcome of Drs.
+Dunn and Rao's further internal discussion will be captured in the subsequent revised report, the final draft.
+The second draft presents BFA's findings and recommendations for the District's re-evaluation of the MFLs for Wekiva River, Wekiwa Springs, Rock Springs, Palm Springs, Sanlando Springs, Starbuck Springs, and Miami Springs; and MFLs determination for Little Wekiva River.

-BFA's two Peer Reviewers found that all sections of the MFLs report (full text and six appendices) of are on solid basis technically.
-The resource inventories, data and analytical approaches are scientifically reasonable and appropriate, including data collection, development hydrological data time series, surface water (HEC-RAS etc.) modeling, and the development of the no pumping (NP) reference flow regime are acceptable.
+BFA's two Peer Reviewers found that all sections of the MFLs report (full text and six appendices) are on solid basis technically.
+The resource inventories, data and analytical approaches are scientifically reasonable and appropriate, including data collection, development of hydrological data time series, surface water (HSPF, HEC-RAS etc.) modeling, and the development of the no pumping (NP) reference flow regime are acceptable.
 The WRV screening process is well done.
 The general approach to habitat modeling and assessment using SEFA is also an excellent effort.
 The addition of The Nature Conservancy's Indicators of Hydrologic Alteration (IHA) to the MFLs toolbox is commended.
 Conclusion regarding zero freeboard, begets the designation that the Wekiva System is in recovery.
+However, it is noted that substantive Peer Review comments below, and actions the District may take to address comments, may alter these conclusions.
 Authors also do a good job documenting the need for the adaptive management plan.

 The substantive issues raised collectively by the reviewers are distilled into 24 sets of questions/concerns with recommended actions.
-Greater detail on the issue and action can be found in the detailed comments from each reviewer (see Appendices).
+Greater detail on the issue and action can be found in the detailed comments from each reviewer (see Appendix).
 Reviewers have also indicated where BFA's findings and recommendations align with those submitted by stakeholders.
-BFA's findings and recommendations are:
+Finally, peer reviewers screened and prioritized those comments that cover identified sources of uncertainty.
+This screening process sorted specific uncertainties into one of three bins or Groups for further action: